grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### user_identity_token_url

-AAD token URL for given Azure Directory.
+Override token URL for given Azure Active Directory.

-Normally should be same as token URL in AAD authentication configuration.
+By default is the same as token URL configured for AAD authentication settings.

 ### user_identity_client_id

-ADD application ID which would be used to exchange user's token to an access token to the datasource.
+Override ADD application ID which would be used to exchange user's token to an access token to the datasource.

-Can be same application as used in AAD authentication or another application (for OBO flow).
+By default is the same as used in AAD authentication or can be set to another application (for OBO flow).

 ### user_identity_client_secret

-The AAD application client secret.
+Override the AAD application client secret.

+By default is the same as used in AAD authentication or can be set to another application (for OBO flow).

 ## [auth.jwt]